Jose Siri Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.19).
+- The Royals' 5.18 team ERA ranks 28th among all MLB pitching staffs.

-- Royals pitchers combine to rank 19th in baseball in home runs surrendered (89 total, 1.2 per game).
+- Royals pitchers combine to give up 90 total home runs at a clip of 1.2 per game (to rank 18th in baseball).

+- Lynch (1-3) takes the mound for the Royals in his sixth start of the season.
+He has a 4.45 ERA in 30 1/3 innings pitched, with 22 strikeouts.

-- The right-hander last appeared on Monday against the Detroit Tigers, when he tossed six innings, allowing three earned runs while giving up six hits.
+- The left-hander last pitched on Tuesday against the Detroit Tigers, when he went seven scoreless innings while giving up one hit.

+- In five games this season, the 26-year-old has a 4.45 ERA and 6.5 strikeouts per nine innings, while giving up a batting average of .235 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.